Brock, Ontario: History

 The original Brock Township was surveyed in 1817 as part of York County and the first meetings were held in 1833.
 The township was named for Major General Sir Isaac Brock (1769–1812) whose estate received free land here for his service in the War of 1812.
 William Bagshaw became Brock's first Postmaster and Justice of the Peace in 1819 when he owned property on Concession 9.
 Other early, settler ancestors included names like: Acton, Charters, Dusto, Purvis, Rundle, Bagshaw, Doble, Phair, St. John, Umphrey, Brethour, Doyle, Fallowdown, Ruddy and Vrooman (for whom the semi-ghost town of Vroomanton was named).

 In 1852, the Township became part of the newly created Ontario County.
 In 1878, Cannington was incorporated as a village and was no longer part of the Township for municipal purposes.

 In 1974, Brock was amalgamated with Thorah Township and the villages of Beaverton and Cannington to form the new Township of Brock.

 Communities

 Beaverton is the largest community and commercial centre of the township, while Cannington is home to the municipal administration and local high school.

 Beaverton is the commercial and financial centre for the township, and several stores, services and entertainment facilities are located there.
-Several chain outlets such as McDonald's, Independent Grocer and Tim Hortons are located along Highway 12.

 Smaller communities in the township include Ball Subdivision, Blackwater, Cedar Beach, Creightons Corners, Derryville, Gamebridge, Layton, Maple Beach, Port Bolster, Pinedale, Saginaw, Sunderland, Thorah Beach, Vallentyne, Vroomanton, Wick and Wilfrid.